madushag/MyFarm/README.md

 Impediments:
 - All: issue this morning with CI/CD pipeline.
 Chris Rogers is debugging the issue.
-- All: need to familiarize ourselves the Cucumber and how to do BDD.
-The plan to address this is for Neha to install Cucumber locally over the weekend.
+- All: need to familiarize ourselves with Cucumber and how to do BDD.
+The plan to address this is for Neha to install Cucumber locally over the weekend, learn how to work with it and come back to the team with the next steps.

 ##### Daily scrum 12/6

+Recording of the standup: https://harvard.zoom.us/rec/share/bD2UxZ-Ennfn3M_KZSye749qhq4uZXfCuqFVoITQ3Tg2qSerel8K0XQK-T4uvvHb.pRfGZMUuOddfNdo3

 Completed since last meeting:
 - Chris Rogers: modified AWS ECS infrastructure to resolve conflicts with push.
 Provided instructions to team during standup.
 Reviewed Madusha's code.
 - Kelly: finished MYF-118.
 - Neha: researched tool for BDD - called Behave.
+Installed it locally
 - Luis: continue to work on deliverable.
+- Madusha: completed MYF-85 and MYF-51

 Will work on next:
 - Kelly: will push her changes today.
-- Neha: will work on BDD.
+- Neha: will work on BDD and how to use Behave.
 - Luis: prepare presentation for in-class Sprint Review

 Impediments:

 ##### Daily scrum 12/8

+Recording of the session: https://harvard.zoom.us/rec/share/HmlFdkIhnGKJT523yR0FLzKNBt4KttZtVVtrGvLxEAQpgoAGnDzpNKyEJeX1FdBM.qAPFuSYj43lu2HBu

 Completed since last meeting:
-- Madusha: completed TDD
+- Madusha: completed TDD for all tasks
-- Kelly: completed tickets.
+- Kelly: completed tickets MYF-116

 Will work on next:
-- Kelly work on TDD case failing.
+- Kelly work on TDD case failing, and MFY-118
 - Neha: MYF-120.
 Will use BDD for developing this.